ChenAnno/Real20M_ACMMM2023/README.md

 ## Quick Start

-The training code is built on PyTorch with DistributedDataParallel (DDP).
-We pretrain the framework on 2 nodes, each with 8 V100 GPUs (10 epochs in about two days).
+- **Dataset**: Contains the data, split files and ckpts.
+- **datasets**: Contains loading files for the dataset.

-The evaluation code, consisting of a series of scripts, is designed to ensure rapid retrieval of massive samples, taking approximately 20 minutes to run on a V100.
+- **evaluate**: Consisting of evaluation scripts for rapid retrieval of massive samples, ≈ 20 minutes to run on a V100.
+- **losses**: Includes the loss functions used in this project as well as other commonly used loss functions.
+- **models**: Includes the models used in this project as well as related models that may be compared.
+- **utils**: Comprises of utility functions that support various tasks within the project.
+- ```evaluation.py```: Evaluation code, due to the large dataset size, features are stored by writing to files.
+- ```main_cross_domain_emb.py```: Entry for training and testing, with the logic in ```main()``` as follows.
+  - Basic settings
+  - Initialize models
+  - Optionally resume from a checkpoint
+  - Data loading
+  - TESTING (Exit after running the test code if args.evaluate==True)
+  - Initialize losses, optimizers, and grad_amp
+  - TRAINING LOOP
+  - Terminate the DDP process

+Please note:

-Please note to **complete the path** at the beginning of the following script files.
+1. Please note to **complete the path** at the beginning of the following script files.
+2. The training code is built on PyTorch with DistributedDataParallel (**DDP**).
+3. We pretrain the framework on 2 nodes, each with 8 V100 GPUs (10 epochs in about two days).

 ```bash
 # Train the query-guided cross-domain retrieval framework.